hiulit/Godot-3-2D-Fake-Confetti-Particles/README.md

 - [Open an issue](https://github.com/hiulit/Godot-3-2D-Fake-Confetti-Particles/issues) if you find a bug.
 - [Create a pull request](https://github.com/hiulit/Godot-3-2D-Fake-Confetti-Particles/pulls) if you have a new cool feature to add to the project.
-- [Start a new discussion](https://github.com/hiulit/Godot-3-2D-Fake-Confetti-Particles/discussions) about a feature request.

 ## 🙌 Supporting this project

-If you love this project or find it helpful, please consider supporting it through any size donations to help make it better ❤️.
+If you find this project helpful, please consider supporting it through any size donations to help make it better.

 [![Become a patron](https://img.shields.io/badge/Become_a_patron-ff424d?logo=Patreon&style=for-the-badge&logoColor=white)](https://www.patreon.com/hiulit)